jjloomis/adobe-audition-basic-audio-editing/README.md

 ## Other formats

-PDF, Mobi, and ePub versions of this GitBook are availble here.
+PDF, Mobi, and ePub versions of this GitBook are availble for download here.

 ## GitHub